 6. Don’t Judge Your Practice

 When it’s time to end your practice, first, don’t judge your practice.
 Whether you were “in the zone” the entire time, or you thought about what you were going to be making for dinner… it’s important not to judge the practice.
 You did show up and you did your best.
 Secondly, end your meditation with a nod of acknowledgment for showing up for your practice.
 Feel proud of yourself for making the time to meditate.
 It doesn’t matter if your practice was 5 minutes or 50 minutes.
-What matters is you took the time and you showed up.
-Don’t judge your practice, acknowledge it.
+What matters is you took the time and

 7. Repeat Daily